Webstop/core-styles/docs/grocery/analytics/tracking.md

 ### Examples

-For local development you'd have the following data attributes:
+For **local development** you'd have the following data attributes:

 {% highlight html %}
 <body data-retailer-id="767" data-environment="development">
 {% endhighlight %}

-For local testing you'd have the following data attributes:
+For **local testing** you'd have the following data attributes:

 {% highlight html %}
 <body data-retailer-id="767" data-environment="test">
 {% endhighlight %}

-For production you'd have the following data attributes:
+For **production** you'd have the following data attributes:

 {% highlight html %}
 <body data-retailer-id="767" data-environment="production">
 {% endhighlight %}

-For other environments you can specify the following:
+For **other environments** you can specify the following:

 {% highlight html %}
 <body data-retailer-id="767" data-api-host="http://grocery.core1.rails1.webstophq.com">
 {% endhighlight %}

-_The example above would be used for the Core1 testing server._
+_The example above would be used for Webstop's Core 1 testing server._